plan9better/notes/(200) Notes/Haskell.md

 data Shape = Circle R R R | Square R R R R
 ```
 This declares a type shape which can be a *circle* **or** a *square*.
-And also provides constructors for both of those in the form of
+And also provides constructors for both of those (R R R and R R R R).

+![Lambda calculus